DinneK/GitFit/docs/README.md

 - 100% Accessibilty Score

 ## Possible Future Extensions
-- Implement Chart.js library to create beatiful charts showing a user's progress
+- Implement Chart.js library to create beautiful charts showing a user's progress
 - Implement Day.js library to
 - Drag-and-drop widgets
 - Calculate and display this trend: for a user, what days had increasing steps for 3 or more days.